IngeborgArdoe/training/analytics_and_insights_Academy/analysis_part1.md

 ## Extra work

 - Create a tile that shows _% tasks per category_
-- Create a tile that shows _total amount per task type_
+- Create a tile that shows _total number per task type_